 30 March 2015

-The bill aims to put more public ownership of public services in place and create a default preference for services to be run by the public sector or not-for-profit organisations.
-It also sets out rules to boost accountability, transparency and public control of services, including those currently run by private companies.
+The Public Services (Ownership and User Involvement) Bill aims to promote public ownership of public services and to prefer delivery by the public sector or not-for-profit organisations.
+It also seeks to boost accountability, transparency and public control of services, including those run by private companies, by introducing new mechanisms and encouraging user involvement.

 Generated 21 February 2026